Mitsubishi Lancer (A70): Van/Wagon

 As there was no station wagon version of the Lancer EX, the first generation Lancer Van (wagon) continued in production for the home and select export markets until February 1985, by which time the car was conspicuously outmoded.
 When the 1.2-litre pushrod was replaced in 1975, Vans for the domestic market retained the old Neptune engine for an extra year, and the 1238/1439 cc Saturn engines weren't replaced by Orions until March 1979.
 The smaller Orion engined version (1.2 L A141V) continued to be available in Greece and Kenya into the eighties.
-Wagon versions for export received updates on the same schedule as did export sedans/coupés.
+Wagon versions for export received updates on the same schedule as did export market sedans.
 The domestic market vans received yet another update in October 1981, again to clean emissions, meaning that a new set of chassis numbers were assigned.
 The home market vans were available in Standard (only 1200), EL, and GL trim levels.
 The Lancer Van was finally replaced by the new front-wheel drive Mirage/Lancer Wagon and Van in February 1985.